ohmp/james-project/src/adr/0032-distributed-mail-queue-cleanup.md

 and **deletedMailsV2** contained between `contentStart` and the new `browseStart` then we can safely set `contentStart` to the new `browseStart`.

+Content before `browseStart` can safely be considered deletable, and is applicatively no longer exposed.
+We don't need an additional grace period mechanism for `contentStart`.

 Failing cleanup will lead to the content being eventually updated upon next browseStart update.

 ## Consequences